Disney would control 40% of the US box office if it buys Fox

 This year's box office sales show how formidable the new super-company could be.
 Thanks to "Black Panther," "Avengers: Infinity War," "Incredibles 2" and "Deadpool 2," Disney (DIS) and Fox (FOXA) together control nearly half of the domestic market share so far in 2018, according to Box Office Mojo.

-Barton Crockett, a senior analyst at FBR Capital Markets, expected that total will fall to about 40% by year's end, since the two studios have already released many of their biggest titles.
+Barton Crockett, a senior analyst at B. Riley FBR, expected that total will fall to about 40% by year's end, since the two studios have already released many of their biggest titles.

 But even that is a substantial chunk of the market.
 He said the merger could make Disney the "Walmart of Hollywood."